§ 4-14-103 Industrial development division – Staff – Offices – Interagency cooperation

 • Gift: A voluntary transfer or conveyance of property without consideration, or for less than full and adequate consideration based on fair market value.

-• Governing body: means the council, commission, board or other body exercising general legislative power in the municipality.
-See Tennessee Code 7-84-603
+• Governing body: means the council or commission or other municipal body exercising general legislative power in the municipality or any county legislative body.
+See Tennessee Code 7-84-103

 • Jurisdiction: (1) The legal authority of a court to hear and decide a case.
 Concurrent jurisdiction exists when two courts have simultaneous responsibility for the same case.
 (2) The geographic area over which the court has authority to decide cases.